mdlai/dsp/statistics/8-3-scoring.md

 Based on the above three graphs, we see that as n increases RMSE and SE decrease and the CI shrinks.<br>

 Because RMSE appears to be approaching 0 as n increases so sampling error is decreasing.
-I would say this method for estimation is unbaised.
+I would say this method for estimation is unbiased.

 ```python